Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: results

 \subsection{Luminosity functions}

-SEDs for each AGN allow us to directly determine bolometric, X-ray, and optical luminosities by integrating over corresponding wavelengths rather than relying on scaling relations.
+SED for individual AGN allows us to directly determine bolometric, X-ray, and optical luminosities by integrating over corresponding wavelengths rather than relying on bolometric corrections.
 Here, we analyze the predicted luminosity functions and compare them with observations while investigating the impacts of different accretion modes.
+In practice, at each redshift interval of interest, the AGN luminosity functions are constructed by binning the sources into intervals of 0.16 dex in luminosity for the bolometric and X-ray bands, and 0.27 magnitudes for the optical band.
+The binned counts are subsequently normalized by the comoving volume.